cpbotha/cpbotha.github.io/content/posts/2005-09-09-gmail-i-love-you-dearly.md

   - gmail

 ---
-You will remember that a while back [I asked you to do me a favour][1] and ask GMail to add the possibility to change the &#8220;From:&#8221; address on outgoing mails.
-Well, boys and girls, it seems that they&#8217;ve gone and done this!
+You will remember that a while back [I asked you to do me a favour][1] and ask GMail to add the possibility to change the “From:” address on outgoing mails.
+Well, boys and girls, it seems that they’ve gone and done this!

 Read all about it [here][2].